javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 ...But what if we really need to import something conditionally?
 Or at the right time?
 Like, load a module upon request, when it's really needed?

-We'll see dynamic imports in the next chapter.
+We'll see dynamic imports in the next article.